joshuapocsidio/combat-game/README.txt

 - resources/item_database.txt

 To Compile:
-- change directory to 'combat-game' directory
+- change directory to 'combat-game-master' directory
 - type 'ant' to clean and build the program
 - dist folder should appear